 A post-judgment Receiver is tasked with investigating, locating, and seizing a judgment debtor's assets to satisfy a judgment.
 An appointed Receiver can immediately prompt the liquidation of a debtor’s assets by seizing and freezing bank his/her accounts.
 A post-judgment Receiver can maximize the liquidation and collection of a judgment debtor’s assets by acting swiftly, which prevents a judgment debtor from having time to transfer or hide assets to incumber collection efforts.
 An appointment order allows a Receiver direct access to debtor’s bank accounts and financial records to seize available cash.
 This access also allows a Receiver to discover or trace other assets and accounts that might not be readily available or known to the judgment creditor.

-A post-judgment Receivership is a great tool to collect on an unpaid judgment.
-Richardson “Red” Griswold of Griswold Law, APC has been appointed by California Courts to act as a Post-Judgment Receiver.
-To learn more about post-judgment receiverships, please contact Griswold Law.
+A post-judgment Receivership can be a great solution to collect on an unpaid judgment.
+Richardson “Red” Griswold of Griswold Law Receiverships has been appointed by California Courts to act as a Post-Judgment Receiver in numerous cases.
+To learn more about post-judgment receiverships or speak with someone, please contact Griswold Law Receiverships.